sweenig/lm-core-tool/README.md

 * Fixed the remote branch of the Modules view.
 DataSources can now be pulled, with collection/discovery scripts, if configured.

-### 0.1.2 - In Progress
+### 0.1.2 - Published

-* Fixing the pull function so that more types of modules (ES, PS, etc.) can be pulled.
+* Fixed the pull function so that more types of modules (ES, PS, etc.) can be pulled.
+* Added the population of the "Local" branch of the modules tree.

+### 0.1.3 - In Progress

+* Add a button to each module in the local branch to push the local changes back to LM.

+### Future Enhancements

+* Add refresh buttons where needed in the modules tree
+* Add logic to compare pulled module content to local, previously pulled module content and ask to overwrite